SmoothWAN/SmoothWAN-docs/docs/modemtethr.md

 Suggested models:

 - Huawei's Wingle series
-- All Huawei model variants updated year 2015+ (TODO: add more info) use RNDIS by default.
+- All Huawei model variants updated year 2015+ use RNDIS by default.

 MBIM, QMI, and others aren't automatically configured yet, be sure to disable USB interface namer in Speedify setup page before manually configuring a modem interface.